Rohan-s18/CPP_Cookbook/C++ Crash Course/README.md

 ## Contents
 This directory contains source code in these given directories:
   - **Introduction:** This is just a brief intro to C++ where you will learn about the data types, structs, methods and flow statements.
   - **Reference Types:** This is a brief introduction to pointers and references as well as their uses (like linkedlists).
+  - **Objects:** This directory contains source code to demonstrate object life-cycles in C++, how to Create Objects and how to use them to create useful Data Structures like LinkedLists.
+  - **Exceptions:** This directory explains Exceptions in C++ and also how to handle them.